-Having certain genes can also predict how well treatment works.
-In people with genotype 1, a gene known as IL28B is one of the strongest predictors of response to PEG/ribavirin treatment.
-A given person will have one of three possible configurations of the gene:
+Certain human genes can also predict how well treatment may work.
+The human gene known as IL28B is one of the strongest predictors of response to PEG/ribavirin treatment in people with HCV genotype 1.
+People have one of three possible configurations of IL28B:

 People with the CC configuration respond well to treatment with PEG/ribavirin.
 In fact, they are 2 to 3 times more likely than people with other configurations to have a complete response to treatment.

 Determining the IL28B configuration is important in the decision to treat with PEG/ribavirin.
-However, people with genotypes 2 and 3 can often be treated with PEG/ribavirin even in the presence of a non-CC IL28B gene.
-This is because in general, PEG/ribavirin works sufficiently well against these genotypes.
-So, the impact of IL28B status doesn’t change the likelihood of treatment efficacy.
+However, people with genotypes 2 and 3 can often be treated with PEG/ribavirin even if they don’t have the CC configuration.
+This is because in general, PEG/ribavirin works well against these genotypes.
+So, IL28B configuration doesn’t change the likelihood of treatment effectiveness.

 Does my genotype affect the likelihood that I’ll develop cirrhosis or liver cancer?

 Possibly.
-Some evidence suggests that people infected with genotype 1 HCV (particularly subtype 1b) have a greater incidence of cirrhosis than those infected with other genotypes.
+Some research suggests that people who are infected with HCV genotype 1 (particularly those with subtype 1b) have a greater incidence of cirrhosis than those infected with other genotypes.
 Regardless of whether this observation is true, the recommended management plan doesn’t change significantly.

-The progression of liver damage is slow, often occurring over decades.
-So anyone newly diagnosed HCV should be assessed for liver damage.
+The progression of liver damage is slow.
+It often happens over decades.
+So, anyone newly diagnosed HCV should be assessed for liver damage.
 Liver damage is an indication for therapy.

 The risk of developing liver cancer doesn’t appear to be related to HCV genotype.
 In chronic HCV infection, hepatocellular carcinoma (liver cancer) only develops once cirrhosis has been established.
-If an infected patient is effectively treated before they develop cirrhosis, then the infecting genotype isn’t a factor.
+If an infected person is effectively treated before they develop cirrhosis, then the infecting genotype isn’t a factor.

 However, in people who have already developed cirrhosis, there is some data suggesting that genotypes 1b or 3 may increase the risk of cancer.
 Screening for liver cancer is recommended for everyone who has HCV with cirrhosis.
 Some doctors recommend more frequent screening for those infected with genotypes 1 and 3.

 About the Doctor